Tone Loc: 1992–2016: television, film and voice acting

-Tone Lōc has performed in several feature films, including Poetic Justice, Blank Check, Heat and Posse.
-As a voice actor, Tone Lōc has voiced characters in several animated television series such as King of the Hill and C Bear and Jamal, and was featured in the animated film Bebe's Kids, playing the wise-cracking baby Pee Wee.
+Tone Loc has performed in several feature films, including Poetic Justice, Blank Check, Heat and Posse.
+As a voice actor, Tone Loc has voiced characters in several animated television series such as King of the Hill and C Bear and Jamal, and was featured in the animated film Bebe's Kids, playing the wise-cracking baby Pee Wee.
 He voiced the character Lou the Goanna in the 1992 film FernGully: The Last Rainforest.
 He has also provided his signature voice for episodes of Chowder and Uncle Grandpa, both airing on Cartoon Network.
-In 2022, Tone Lōc was featured as the singing voice of Penny Proud in The Proud Family: Louder and Prouder on Disney+.
+In 2022, Tone Loc was featured as the singing voice of Penny Proud in The Proud Family: Louder and Prouder on Disney+.

 2016–present: I Love the 90s Tour

-Tone Lōc was among the list of performers on the I Love the 90s Tour, which has performed worldwide since April 2016, as well as having featured appearances on the I Love the 90s: The Party Continues Tour from July to September 2017.
+Tone Loc was among the list of performers on the I Love the 90s Tour, which has performed worldwide since April 2016, as well as having featured appearances on the I Love the 90s: The Party Continues Tour from July to September 2017.

+In 2026, Tone Loc competed in season fourteen of The Masked Singer as "Handyman" who resembled a robotic handyman with wrenches for hands.
+As he was eliminated on "Clueless Night" alongside Taraji P. Henson as "Scarab", he was assisted in the unmasking by the Men in Black due to the costume's wrench hands and did an encore of "Wild Thing".

 Personal life

 Legal issues

-In December 2010, Tone Lōc was arrested for an alleged DUI.
+In December 2010, Tone Loc was arrested for an alleged DUI.
 He was released on bail claiming a medical condition had caused a seizure.

-On June 18, 2011, Tone Lōc was arrested for felony domestic violence and felony possession of a Colt AR-15 Sporter rifle, which is heavily restricted by California law.
+On June 18, 2011, Tone Loc was arrested for felony domestic violence and felony possession of a Colt AR-15 Sporter rifle, which is heavily restricted by California law.
 The weapon was not involved in the domestic incident, an altercation with the mother of one of his children.
-Tone Lōc was released less than three hours later after posting $50,000 bail.
+Tone Loc was released less than three hours later after posting $50,000 bail.
 On October 3, 2011, he entered a plea of no contest to both charges, and was sentenced to one day in county jail, three years of probation, 52 weeks of anger management counseling and 30 days of community service.

 On March 23, 2019, Tone Loc was detained by the Midland Police Department in Texas.
 It was later revealed that the reason for the detention was a heated argument caused when Lōc confronted someone who was wearing a Confederate battle flag baseball cap.
 After the two arguing parties agreed to separate, Lōc was released and no charges were filed.